ubicucsd/bootcamp_18_19/2_Python.md

 ### Challenge 1

 Create a file that takes in the DNA data (A/T/C/G) from "test.fasta" and prints out the file as RNA data (A/U/C/G).
+(Note: This is not how real transcription works.
+Just use this simple replacement as an example).

 **Make sure you don't attempt to transcribe the header lines!**